 The goal of the Interactive Screening Program (ISP) is to reach students pro-actively before a crisis emerges.
 ISP intervenes at many different levels that have been recommended as part of a comprehensive paradigm for preventing suicide.

-For questions about this service, or to reach an AVC Cares committee member, please contact Student Health Services at
+For questions about this service, or to reach an AVC Cares committee member, please contact Student Health Services at visit avc.caresforyou.org, or e-mail avc cares@avc.edu.

 (661) 722-6300, ext.
 6683.